Error handling is an essential part of RxJs, as we will need it in just about any reactive program that we write.

 Let's break down what is going in this diagram:

-• The Observable 1-2 gets subscribed to, and its values are reflected immediately in the output Observable returned by retryWhen
+- The Observable 1-2 gets subscribed to, and its values are reflected immediately in the output Observable returned by retryWhen

-• even after the Observable 1-2 is completed, it can still be re-tried
+- even after the Observable 1-2 is completed, it can still be re-tried

-• the notification Observable then emits a value r, way after the Observable 1-2 has completed
+- the notification Observable then emits a value

-• The value emitted by the notification Observable (in this case r) could be anything
+, way after the Observable 1-2 has completed - The value emitted by the notification Observable (in this case

-• the Observable 1-2 gets subscribed to again by retryWhen, and its values are again reflected in the output Observable of retryWhen
+got emitted, because that is what is going to trigger the 1-2 Observable to be retried - the Observable 1-2 gets subscribed to again by retryWhen, and its values are again reflected in the output Observable of retryWhen

-• The notification Observable is then going to emit again another r value, and the same thing occurs: the values of a newly subscribed 1-2 stream are going to start to get reflected in the output of retryWhen
+value, and the same thing occurs: the values of a newly subscribed 1-2 stream are going to start to get reflected in the output of retryWhen - but then, the notification Observable eventually completes

-• at that moment, the ongoing retry attempt of the 1-2 Observable is completed early as well, meaning that only the value 1 got emitted, but not 2
+- at that moment, the ongoing retry attempt of the 1-2 Observable is completed early as well, meaning that only the value 1 got emitted, but not 2

 As we can see, retryWhen simply retries the input Observable each time that the Notification Observable emits a value!